Digital Marketing Tips Every Business Should Know if They Want Results

 - Testing, testing, and more testing

-Everything I have discussed in this article are categorized as digital marketing tactics.
+Since most business owners are focused on tactics, all of the digital marketing tips in this post address issues with online marketing tactics.
 But remember that strategy trumps tactics.
-Start with a well-planned brand marketing strategy before you spend one dollar.
+Start with a digital brand strategy before you spend one dollar on digital marketing.

-To create a great strategy, use a forward-thinking approach.
+To create an effective digital strategy, use a forward-thinking approach.
 Simply determine what you want to do first, then figure out the best way to do it.

 Now, take a moment to catch your breath.